CHRISTINE COPELAND BOOKS

 10/6/2022

 Counting can be play too.
 Have the children collect acorns and then count them.
 Teach skip counting, starting with 2's, 5's, and 10's.
 If they enjoy it, they'll see how quickly they can count a pile.
 The best math for little people is to just count.
+Here a little person was very proud of her collection of tiny pine cones and counted them again and again.

 Reading Together